juanse254/magnaflorwp/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 [youtube https://www.youtube.com/watch?v=Uho22R0BCHQ&feature=youtu.be]

 = Ultimate CSV Importer PRO =
-Ultimate CSV Importer PRO has all the features of WP Ultimate CSV Importer and it is extended with a lot of features that enables to import, schedule, update and export CSV files.
+CSV Importer PRO has all the features of WP Ultimate CSV Importer and it is extended with a lot of features that enables to import, schedule, update and export CSV files.
 The import details over a year is in dashboard chart to easily track the site updates in a fraction of a second.
 Any changes like modifying existing content or appending new content can be done in simple update flow.
 You can also update or import periodically with scheduler.
 The update or schedule is done with the templates which is created with mapped fields in the mapping section of the import.
 The export option enables to export the imported modules as CSV based on the filters.

 = Supported Modules To Import and Export =
 * Core Module - Post, Page, Custom Post, Comments, Category, Tags, Users, Customer Reviews.